tabokie/tabokie.github.io/index.md

 I was a programmer for six years.
 I programmed for large-scale data systems.
 I'm drawn to their physicality -- the hardware as flesh and data as blood.

-I believe people have intrinsic value, and the value should be expressed in our encounters and entanglements as equals.
-People votes for their future.
+I believe people have intrinsic value, and the value should be expressed in their encounters and entanglements as equals.
+People vote for their future.
 Let’s chat if you share similar beliefs.

 I love many other things.
 That includes music, photography and writing.